hostspaceng/community-challenge/README.md

 ![alt text](images/image9.png)

-The following dashboards where created for the kubernetes cluster and application monitoring.
+The following dashboards were created for the kubernetes cluster and application monitoring.

 - Node Exporter: This dashboard gets the CPU, Memory, Network Traffic, Storage Disk Usage of each node in the cluster.